Wokingham U3A Data Protection Policy

 - Member information should be refreshed periodically to ensure accuracy, via the membership renewal process or when policy is changed.

-- Additional support will be requested from the Third Age Trust where uncertainties or incidents regarding data protection arise.
+- Additional support will be available from the Third Age Trust where uncertainties or incidents regarding data protection arise.

 Data protection principles